 In a shock announcement Apple has bought a controlling share in the Internet giant Google.

 Apple has cited its reason behind the purchase ‘To expand from the digital desktop to a centric focused digital lifestyle’.

-Also in its announcement, were plans ‘within a reasonable timescale’ to phase out Google Checkout with all services being transferred to its ‘ITunes Store’.
+Also in its announcement, were plans ‘within a reasonable time’ to phase out Google Checkout with all services being transferred to its ‘iTunes Store’.
 There is some speculation that the Store will now face some re positioning due to Apples new focus.

 Where does this leave web users and competing companies like Microsoft.

 Safari, Apples flagship web browser is due for a major upgrade in the Q3 this year, with the introduction of its I-Game and I-See Safari Web based plug-ins.
 Both these Safari only plug-ins will integrate game and music content direct into the safari browser for a totally seamless entertainment experience.